Emotional intelligence, otherwise known as EQ, helps us better understand what motivates others. It also helps us work more cooperatively with others.

 This open-loop design can help teams work together.
 However, it can also perpetuate or spread violence.

-Thomas (2001) also talks about how emotional intelligence develops out of the relationship between an infant and their caregiver.
+Lewis and colleagues (2001) also talks about how emotional intelligence develops out of the relationship between an infant and their caregiver.

 These early relationships and patterns shape a child’s understanding as well as his or her definition of the self and others.
 In adulthood, we continue to require a source of stabilization outside of ourselves.
 Looking at the open-loop design, this indicates that we cannot be stable on our own.